Stochasticity & Predictability in Terrestrial Planet Formation: Introduction

-The initial conditions of such simulations are generated by drawing realisations from some underlying solid mass distribution, possibly subject to stability constraints if planetary embryos are implanted directly \citep{1996Icar..119..261C}.
-As the system is inherently chaotic, we expect that different initial conditions drawn from the same underlying distribution will lead to different final systems (as is the case in simulations of stellar dynamics \citep{2012MNRAS.424..272P,2010MNRAS.407.1098A}).
+Irrespective of the detailed setup of simulations, their initial conditions are usually generated by drawing realisations from some underlying solid mass distribution, possibly subject to stability constraints if planetary embryos are implanted directly \citep{1996Icar..119..261C,1999Icar..139..328Y}.
+As the system is inherently chaotic, we expect that different initial conditions drawn from the same underlying distribution will lead to different final systems, much like in simulations of stellar dynamics \citep{2012MNRAS.424..272P,2010MNRAS.407.1098A}.
 To date, few contributors have evolved multiple realisations of the same distribution as limited computational resources are typically focussed on parameter studies.\footnote{Instead of parameters sweeps, \cite{2000Icar..143...45R} tackled numerical issues and pushed the number of massive particles to $10^6$.} Those that did report distinctly different outcomes for different realisations of the same underlying distribution \citep{2014ApJ...782...31I,2011Natur.475..206W,2006ApJ...642.1131K,2009Icar..203..644R}.
 Therefore, just how reliable are simulations of the collisional growth of terrestrial planets -- do they have predictive power?

-This question is at the heart of our paper and we tackle it in a threefold manner.
+This question is at the heart of our paper and we tackle it in a twofold manner.
 First, we evolve identical realisations of a planetesimal disk multiple times.
-Due to differences in round-off errors, simulations will terminate with different planetary configurations.
-We assess the statistical spread of several diagnostics.
+Due to differences in round-off errors, we will see that simulations terminate with different planetary configurations and we assess the statistical spread of several diagnostics.
 Second, we evolve the planetesimal disk in the absence and presence of Jupiter and Saturn (in two configurations).
-We compare diagnostics across them, and check whether trends in the diagnostics are visible or buried in the statistical spread.
-Third, we empirically determine the rate at which planetesimal orbits of initially identical disks diverge.
+We also vary the initial mass and planetesimal distribution.
+Again, we compare diagnostics across runs and check whether trends in the diagnostics are visible or buried in the statistical spread.